tmastersmart/gmrs_live/README.md

 https://aprs.fi/ These are aprs stations but you cant use station numbers from this map.

-Once you have a station id edit the file nano weather_pws.php
+Once you have a station id edit the file

+nano weather_pws.php

-add your node number and the station ID
+add your node number and the station ID.
+Select how much data you want only temp or temp hum rain wind.
+The temp data is more accurate than the stock script which does not allow you to pick the station. in addition this allows station owners like me and hams running CWOP stations to use your own local temp.